haybaler/letsfixthis/CONTRIBUTING.md

    ```

 4. **Test with the demo page**
-   Open `demo.html` in your browser to test the extension
+   Open `demo-ai.html` in your browser to test AI features

 ### Code Style